kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 state that is closer to the target.
 Then the rule is triggered again and the next step is carried out until the goal is reached, in which case nothing is done.
-If the target cannot be reached by this way, something is fundamentally wrong and need to be (manually) ficed.
+If the target cannot be reached by this way, something is fundamentally wrong and need to be (manually) fixed.
 This can be easily detected by a permanent discrepancy between the actual and current state parameters which could flag a warning.

 An action can either be carried out within the system, e.g. if the system is directly connected to the hardware, or it is defined by a number of other intentions that affect other (subordinate) systems.
-In the first case, the action excecutes a procedure that does something locally (i.e. on the computer where it runs, interfacing the connected hardware).
+In the first case, the action executes a procedure that does something locally (i.e. on the computer where it runs, interfacing the connected hardware).

 In the latter case, it is sufficient to trigger certain other intentions